Ai Aoki (politician)

 Ai Aoki (青木 愛, Aoki Ai) is a Japanese politician and current member of the People's Life Party.
 She is a native of Tokyo and graduate of Chiba University.
-After a career in education, Aoki entered politics in 2003 and has served a total of four terms in the national Diet of Japan, having sat in the House of Representatives from 2003–2005 and 2009–2014, and a partial term in the House of Councillors from 2007–2009.
+After a career in education, Aoki entered politics in 2003 and has served a total of four terms in the national Diet of Japan, having sat in the House of Representatives from 2003 to 2005 and 2009–2014, and a partial term in the House of Councillors from 2007 to 2009.
 Aoki was returned to the House of Councillors in the election held on 10 July 2016.

 Education and pre-politics career

 Aoki was born in Tokyo and was raised in the town of Chikura, Chiba Prefecture.
 She graduated from Awa High School in 1984 and gained a bachelor's degree in education from Chiba University in 1988.
 She later obtained a master's degree in education from the university in 1999.

 After graduating university Aoki was active as a singer-songwriter, releasing a total of six singles between 1989 and 1998, and an album titled Doko-e Iku-no (何処へ行くの, Where [will you] go?) in 1991.
 After completing her master's degree she gained employment at a kindergarten in Chikura.